- Annual Australasian Aid Conference

 During working hours, alternative transport options such as bus, taxi, or Uber may be a better option.
 ACTION bus number 7/7A frequently runs through the university and stops directly outside the Crawford School (timetable at https://www.action.act.gov.au/routes/pdf/7.pdf).

 It is recommended that delegates book accommodation as soon as possible after registration.
-Please note that both houses of Australia’s Federal Parliament are sitting during the conference, and accommodation in Canberra can and does book out during sitting weeks.

 The following hotels are located on or near to the ANU campus: